 The future begins where the road ends

-Markus Bütler, Programme Coordinator Zimbabwe
+Markus Bütler, Program Coordinator Zimbabwe

-A common place, just for themselves
+A common place, just for them

 Time to find each other